Cephalic index: Vertical cephalic index

 The vertical cephalic index, also known as the length-height index, was a less-commonly measured head ratio.
 In the vertical cephalic index model, humans beings were characterized by having either a chamaecranic (low-skulled), orthocranic (medium high-skulled), or hypsicranic (high-skulled) cephalic index or cranial index.

 Medicine

 The cephalic index is also used in medicine, especially in the planning and effectiveness analysis of cranial deformity corrections.
 The index is a useful tool in assessing the morphology of cranial deformities in clinical settings.
-The index is used while looking at the fetal head shape, and can change in certain situations (ex. breech presentation, ruptured membranes, twin pregnancy).
+The index is used while looking at the fetal head shape, and can change in certain situations (e.g. breech presentation, ruptured membranes, twin pregnancy).
 It can be measured for prenatal infants in the womb using obstetric ultrasound, and a value of 78.3% ± 8% (±2 standard deviations) is considered normal.

 Modern use in animal breeding

 The cephalic index is used in the categorisation of animals, especially breeds of dogs and cats.